In this article

 So, anything you can do to maximize your business expense deductions will lower your taxable income—and move you closer to paying minimum tax.

 There are many ways for SMBs and enterprises to achieve tax cuts through legal tax avoidance.
-And as luck would have it, some of the best corporate tax strategies also happen to be some of the easiest for smaller taxpayers to action.
+As luck would have it, some of the best corporate tax strategies also happen to be some of the easiest for smaller taxpayers to implement.

 A great place to start, for example, is by: